Grooming 101

 Face: For the face, rabbits tend to get a little grumpy.
 Clean, unused mascara brushes can be used to get around the eyes and nose but most rabbits get very upset with this.
 Focus on the cheeks, chin, and if applicable the mane of the rabbit.
 Small matts can accumulate in these areas.
 Go carefully and if the rabbit gets fed up, give them a break and come back to the area.

 Feet: Feet can accumulate fur but be very careful about grooming the fur on the bottom of their paws.
 Unlike cats and dogs, rabbits do not have paw pads and need that fur to protect their feet from sore hocks and blisters.
-In general, unless you have a very furry rabbit that accumulates mats on their paws, do not groom their feet.
+In general, unless you have a very furry rabbit that accumulates mats on their paws, there is no need to remove fur from their feet.

 Belly: This area is the most overlooked portion of the rabbit when grooming because rabbits should not be flipped on their backs.
 A rabbit’s skin is quite loose, and if moved upward, will expose most of the rabbit's belly without hurting them.
 Groom away from the rabbit as you would for the back.
 If the rabbit is truly matted, please take the rabbit to their veterinarian so they can perform a sedated shave that will be safe for the rabbit.